tonyjs/Hibiscus/README.md

 * CreatePostFragment : show users to create posts.
 * PhotoListFragment : show users photo list from ContentProvider.

+##### Dependency Injection - using Dagger 2
+* AppModule : provide classes from Application(Context, Resources, ContentResolver).
+* DatabaseModule : provide Database(using [Requery](https://github.com/requery/requery))
+* NetworkModule : provide the class which can networking(using [Retrofit2](https://github.com/square/retrofit)).
+* MapperModule : provide mapper classes.
+Mapper classs make the Model from the source.
+  * ~Entity : from the Local(Database, ContentProvider, Preferences). eg. PostEntity
+  * ~DTO : from the Remote. eg. UserDTO
+* RepositoryModule : provide Repository classes. eg. PostLocalRepository
+* DataComponent : wrap all classes from Modules. and used for injecting.

 ##### Flow
 if not the application contains any data, shows the guide(like ChatBot).
-When the User input the nickname and confirm, try to retrieve token from `Telegraph` using nickname. and then guide to create post.
+When the User types the nickname and confirm, try to retrieve token from `Telegraph` using nickname. and then guide to create post.
 User can create the post and shows the posts.

 ##### Todo features